PatzMatias/patzmatias.github.io/source/_posts/2014-06-09-plug-ins-used-in-myway-light.markdown

 FontAwesome is not necessarily a plug-in but a CSS Framework that has a library of SVG Icon Fonts.
 Checkout my JSfiddle sample.

-{% jsfiddle d4qCS result,html,css,js light %}
+{% jsfiddle d4qCS result,html,css light %}

 The user only needs to include the class prefixes of the icon of their choice on HTML inline elements like `<i></i>` and `<span></span>`.
 They can have it spinning or customize it with CSS.
 ___